Members of Council

 Lay officers

-Charlie is the former Senior Partner of Ashurst, the international law firm where he also led the private equity practice.
-He was subsequently Chair of the corporate practice in London of Gibson, Dunn & Crutcher the global US-based firm.
+Charlie is the former Senior Partner of the international law firm, Ashurst, where he also led the private equity practice.
+He was subsequently Chair of the corporate practice in London at the global US firm Gibson, Dunn & Crutcher.

-He is currently a Senior Adviser at Flint Global.
-He serves and has served as a non-executive board member on a number of commercial and not-for-profit boards.
+He is currently a Senior Adviser at the strategy consultants Flint Global.
+He serves and has served as a non executive board member on a number of commercial and not-for-profit boards.

-He is Deputy Chair at The Institute of Cancer Research, a mentor for senior women for The Mentoring Foundation and an external adviser on Department of Education panels for free schools.
+He was appointed by the government to chair the Accelerated Settlement Taskforce set up as part of the Edinburgh Reforms, was Chair of The International Stock Exchange, Deputy Chair at the Institute of Cancer Research, is a mentor for senior women for the Mentoring Foundation and has served as an external adviser on Department for Education panels for free schools.

 University Committee memberships